hope205/Stelex/README.md

 </p>

 I built a chatbot named **"Stelex"**.
 It answers questions that breastfeeding mothers(especially in Africa) might have.
-It utilizes AI technology to understand the user's input in both speech and text to give a response to the user.
-The user can decide to ask their questions verbally or type it.
+It utilizes AI technology to understand the user's input in text and gives a response to the user.
 <p  align="center">

 <img  src="breast_feeding_image.PNG"  alt="demo img"/>